© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Oakham motte and bailey castle and medieval gardens is a scheduled monument protected by Historic England under reference 1010702.
 View the official record →

-Oakham Castle is a motte and bailey fortification located in Rutland, England, constructed in the late eleventh century following the Norman Conquest.
+Oakham motte and bailey castle is a Norman fortification in Rutland, established in the late eleventh century following the conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010702.

 Oakham motte and bailey castle and medieval gardens is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010702.